 Hey friends!
 I had planned to take today to talk a bit about changes to the format as a result of the patch and the new promos and such, but I already gave a run-down on my Podcast which covers most of what I wanted to say about that.
 There isn’t nearly enough to say to fill up an article as well.
 Instead, I am taking the time to revisit a subject I have written about before: balance.
-The topic of Sandstrom Titan being overpowered have come up a lot in Discord, on Reddit, and even on the old Eternal forums.
+The topic of Sandstrom Titan being overpowered has come up a lot in Discord, on Reddit, and even on the old Eternal forums.
 Today I wanted to touch a little on some questions about balancing, and the various challenges Titan is trying to solve.
 Part of the objective of this is explaining why cards that may seem extremely powerful (like Sandstorm Titan) may not need to be changed, while ones that are much less powerful (like Excavate) could be nerfed.

 Before getting into this, I would like to preface with two things: first, if you haven’t read my article on pushed cards I encourage you to go back and check it out.
 It is somewhat foundational to this piece, since it explains why having a flat power level is not good for the game, and why we need some cards that are better than others.
 I will give the TLDR of the main points here: